SherryBlueHe/infsci2415_assignment1/report.md

 ### Team Member and Contribution:

-He, Jiexiao
+He, Jiexiao jih102@pitt.edu
 Song, Chen chs222@pitt.edu
 Xie, Jingran jix73@pitt.edu

 Jiexiao completed the first visualization: a time-series plot to show how the poverty by race change from 1990 to 2015.
 Chen did the data preprocessing, drafted the report and completed the second visualization: three bar charts corresponding to poverty of the states in 1995, 2005, and 2015.
 Jingran completed the third visualization: how the data change between 1990 and 2015, by state and by race.
-And we discussed the methods to preprocess the data and design the visualizations together.
+We discussed the methods to preprocess the data and design the visualizations together.

 ### Exploration and Preprocessing of the Dataset: